sonia-auv/rs485_port_manager/README.md

 - [x] Change serial_connection to rs485 connecection
 - [X] add publisher for the mission switch AND kill switch
 - [x] Look at the SendRS485Message in Sonia_common
-- [ ] Split the different part of the project
+- [x] Split the different part of the project
-- [ ] Write new message for publisher
+- [x] Write new message for publisher

+completed